idb-project/the-idb/doc/software-packages.md

 ## Sources

+This column can only be filled automatically with data, no frontend for manual input exists.
+Currently two methods are supported to add software data to machines.

 ### API
 Currently the software configuration can be imported using the IDB-API.
 The relevant field for this is the `software` field containing a value like described above.